 How policies use the cache

-The following describes how Apigee Edge handles cache entries as your caching policies do their work.
+The following describes how Apigee handles cache entries as your caching policies do their work.

 - When a policy writes a new entry to the cache (PopulateCache or

 - Apigee writes the entry to the in-memory L1 cache on only the message processor that handled the request.
-If the memory limits on the message processor are reached before the entry expires, the Edge removes the entry from L1 cache.
+If the memory limits on the message processor are reached before the entry expires, then Apigee removes the entry from L1 cache.